 Contractors get the flexibility to accept only the jobs they want.
 The agency will notify the contractor when a new customer books.
 The contractor can see if it fits into their schedule and accept the job or not.
 This gives them the ability to make a schedule that still allows them to do things like spend time with family or take care of other obligations.

-This service model is a favorite for many because they get to build a relationship with their cleaner.
+This service model is a favorite for many because it's the least expensive.
+Plus you get the added benefit of building a relationship with your cleaner.
 You most likely have their direct email or phone number if you need to reach them.
 Normally you'll pay with cash or check as most contractors don't want to pay for a card processing system.
-Scheduling may not be as clear as you are most likely relying on your cleaner's ability to manage their calendar versus an automated system which handles that for them.
-This is most often the lowest cost of the three main business models.
+Scheduling may not be as clear as you are probably relying on your cleaner's ability to manage their calendar versus an automated system which handles that for them.